Last Updated October 27, 2023 (originally published February 28, 2017)

 Developing core strength is essential for everyday health and well-being, as a strong core protects the spine, reduces back pain, enhances movement patterns, and improves balance, stability and posture.

 There are many methods for developing core strength, as well as various pieces of equipment that assist in that development.
 However, there are plenty of exercises that require only body weight or basic equipment.
-The most important thing to remember when training the core is to avoid using momentum and instead perform each exercise with awareness so that the core is actually braced or engaged.
+The most important thing to remember when training the core is to avoid using momentum and instead perform each exercise with awareness so that the core muscles are engaged.

 The following seven core stability exercises can be added to your current workout routine.
-If some of these exercises feel too challenging, try the regressed version given in italics.
+If some of these exercises feel too challenging, try the alternate version.
 If the featured equipment is not available, use your own body weight.

 BOSU Bird Dog